 - How much medical care have you needed to treat the injury your doctor caused?

 - How much medical care might you need in the future to help you cope with your injury?

 - Did you miss work?
 If so, how much did you lose in wages?

 Many clients can receive compensation for economic losses like medical care and lost wages.
 You might also receive compensation for the following non-economic losses:

 - Lost companionship, care, guidance, and sexual intimacy if your spouse is injured

-Non-economic losses are harder to estimate, but an experienced medical malpractice attorney can rely on their experience in the field to calculate how much is available.
+Non-economic losses are harder to estimate, but a medical malpractice attorney can rely on their experience in the field to calculate how much is available.

 Contact a North Miami Beach Medical Malpractice Attorney

-Have you been injured by a doctor or other medical professional?
-If so, you need to contact a medical malpractice attorney at Sibley Dolman today.
-Our team will work with you to identify whether you have a valid legal claim and can handle all of the pre-suit requirements required by the state of Florida.
-To schedule your free, no-risk consultation, call us at (305)-676-8154 or fill out this contact sheet.
+Our team will work with you to identify whether you have a valid legal claim and can handle all of the pre-suit requirements in Florida.
+To schedule your free, no-risk consultation, call us at (727) 451-6900 or fill out this contact form.

 1820 NE 163rd St #306,